GiZMoSK1221/hass-addons/wattsonic/README.md

 		- source is here in [sunways_gen2 directory](sunways_gen2)

 4. edit modbus configuration in wattsonic.yaml
 		 default is connection over serial and RS485.
-Change port according to your RS485 module. if you are running over TCP/IP, just delete serial config and uncomment tcp config
+Change port according to your RS485 module.
+Slave adress is 247. if you are running over TCP/IP, just delete serial config and uncomment tcp config.
+Slave adress is 255.

 5. restart HASS
 6. edit your lovelace dashboard, you can take mine [lovelace](lovelace.yaml) and just remove/use sensors